ondrej-kvasnovsky/design-patterns-handbook/chapter1/object-pool.md

 # Object Pool

 Object Pool is useful when creating a new instance costs a lot of time.
 We can make performance boost by keeping pool of reusable objects instead of making new objects on request.

-### Example
+### Example - Connection pool

 Good example to explain object pool is a database connection pool.

 ```
 class ConnectionPool {